 One paper that erroneously (or intentionally) reports too high results on a task (though looking plausible enough to be publishable) can completely block any progress in the field.

-Bad things are only done by bad guys, but do we good guys need to be verified?
+Only bad guys do bad things, but do we good guys need to be verified?

-A student of mine achieved a very good result with some algorithm.
+Another student of mine achieved a very good result with some algorithm.
 We considered her PhD graduation guaranteed and wrote a long paper describing the results, to be sent to a best journal.
 When the paper was nearly ready, one day she was examining her code and accidentally saw a subtle error, which she found to be critical for the results.
-She had to throw the paper out and notify the thesis jury (would every your student do that?); finally she graduated much later with other results.
+She was honest enough to throw away the paper and notify the thesis jury (would every your student do that?); finally she graduated much later with other results.
 But imagine if on that sunny day she'd have a date with her boyfriend instead of examining the code of her old program!
 Would we kill a whole field of science?

-I will use here examples from my own old work, in order not to offend anybody,—but do you think examples from your work could not appear here instead?
+I will use here examples from my own old work, in order not to offend anybody,—but do you think examples from your publication record could not have appeared here instead?

-In the paper Information Retrieval with a Simplified Conceptual Graph-like Representation, I report an algorithm.
+In the paper Information Retrieval with a Simplified Conceptual Graph-like Representation, I reported an algorithm.
 I say there: "we used a simplified structure, which is basically syntactic structure minimally adapted to semantics represented in conceptual graphs."
 What's the point of saying that it was an adapted structure without explaining what specifically was adapted?
-These details could have been seen from the implementation, but it is not provided.
-What is more, I say that we developed an English grammar that we used for parsing; however, the grammar itself is not available—and it is too large to be given in the paper.
+These details could have been seen from the implementation, but it was not provided with the paper.
+What is more, I say there that we developed an English grammar that we used for parsing; however, the grammar itself is not available—and it is too large to be given in the paper.
 Without this exact grammar, our results are not reproducible, as they do largely depend on the specific grammar we used.
 Now it's too late to make the grammar available: the published paper does not make any reference to where the grammar can be found.

 These publications were not made in bad faith; only later I realized that I should not have done that.
 Badly enough, these papers have been reviewed and accepted at decent conferences—because they do meet the usual standards of our science and the reviewers did not see any problem with them!
 What is to be changed is our perception of what the usual standards are.